macabrebt/ks_serviceCall/README.md

 # ks_serviceCall
-This odoo app can record and organize service Calls
+This Odoo app tracks and organizes service calls.